-- The Gray Fox has a shorter muzzle and legs with rounded footprints; it has gray fur with red patches on its neck, sides, and legs and a black stripe down its back – all features that separate it from the Red Fox
+The Gray Fox has a short muzzle and legs, along with large, round toe pads.
+As you may have guessed from the name, the Gray Fox has grey fur.
+However, it also has red patches on its neck, sides, and legs, and a black stripe down its back and tail.

 What’s Being Done

-- Volunteer: Get involved with a local nature club or provincial park.
-Nature Canada’s NatureHood program is a great way to connect to nature where you live through events, stewardship activities, and wildlife observation!
+- Volunteer: Get involved with a local nature club, provincial park, or Nature Canada’s NatureHood program

-- Be a good steward: What you do on your own property is important in species recovery too.
-You may be eligible for stewardship programs that support species and habitat recovery such as Habitat Stewardship Programs of Environment Canada.
+- Be a good steward: What you do on your own property is important.
+You may be eligible for a habitat stewardship program which aids habitat recovery.